+The literal definition of exfoliation is to throw off scales, laminae, or flakes, but skincare goes a little bit deeper than that.
 Exfoliating simply means removing the top layer of dead skin cells, dirt, oil, and any other impurities that reside on the surface of your skin.
 These are impurities and compounds your cleanser alone cannot remove (unless it has an exfoliating ingredient).

 There are three different kinds of exfoliation:

 Physical exfoliation is the most common form of exfoliation and can be done in the privacy of your own home.
 You can physically exfoliate your skin with an exfoliating scrub product or with the use of an exfoliating cloth or brush.

 When exfoliating your face, it is best to avoid clothes and abrasive brushes because, more often than not, you’ll end up exfoliating too hard and causing irritation.
 It’s best to use a scrub with small exfoliating granules to help gently lift away dead skin cells and dirt.